 OUTPUT MEASURE TARGET LEVEL Number of human trafficking/exploitation cases investigated by the unit/division benefiting from the grant.
-138 Number of human trafficking/exploitation cases referred for prosecution.
-78 38

-Number of individual exploiters criminally charged for a human trafficking related offense.
-Number of individual exploiters criminally charged for any offense.
-43 Number of potential victims within human trafficking/exploitation cases investigated by the unit/division benefiting from the grant.
-22
+180 Number of human trafficking/exploitation cases referred for prosecution.
+100 Number of individual exploiters criminally charged for any offense.
+90 Number of survivors from human trafficking/exploitation cases who were referred to service providers.
+40